vasilsaroka/An-atlas-of-ZGNRs-bulk-optical-resonances/README.md

 </ul>

 <h2>Instructions for use</h2>
-<div>For Figure reproduction the code use precalculated data from raw data directory of the repository.</div>
+<div>For Figure reproduction this code uses precalculated data from raw data directory of the repository.</div>
 <ul>
 <li>Copy the repository to a separate folder on your computer.</li>
 <li>Navigate to the code-Mathematica and open Mathemaitca notebook `2N+4-rule and an atlas of bulk optical resonances of zigzag graphene nanoribbons.nb'</li>